UWaterlooIR/shinydocs-priming-gathera/README.md

 Port `9001` and `9000` will be used by system.
 Make sure these ports are not being used by other applications in your machine.
 If you would like to change these ports, please read the configuration section below.

 #### How to run
-Once your docker images are up and running (you can verify by running docker-compose -f gathera.yml ps), open your browser to [http://localhost:9000/](http://localhost:9000/).
+Once your docker images are up and running (you can verify by running docker-compose ps), open your browser to [http://localhost:9000/](http://localhost:9000/).
 You should be able to access system's web interface.
 If you are still unable to view the web interface,